• Skip to primary navigation

 bite out of cooked tofu, with broccoli and rice in bowl

 Make panko tofu for one on the stove in 20 minutes (oven and Air Fryer instructions too).
 The tofu comes out soft with a delicious crispy crunch on the outside.
-I like to serve it with rice and vegetables and drizzle soy sauce and sweet chili sauce over.
+I enjoy it with rice, vegetables, and soy sauce and sweet chili sauce.

 bite out of cooked tofu, with broccoli and rice in bowl